randomstring/FRC-Programming-Curriculum/ProgrammingCurriculum.md

         -   how to import
         -   initialization
         -   constructors
-        -   destructures
+        -   destructors
         -   ADVANCED: garbage collection
     -   accessing Java methods and variables
         -   dot notation ClassName.methodName() Classname.variableName
     -   Class inheritance
         -   base classes for Robot subsystem, command, etc
-        -   interation with constructors
+        -   interaction with constructors
         -   scheduling methods you don't see under the hood
 -   logic
     -   if, then, else